walteryu/code4sac/lail_schema/README.md

 This initial schema assumes Latin American languages to be the primary model entity with relationships to Latin American and US Regions as follows:

-1. Languages have many-to-many relationships with Latin American and US regions, so joint tables need to be added; schema currently shows one-to-many relationships
+1. Languages have many-to-many relationships with Latin American and US regions, so joint tables need to be added; schema currently shows one-to-many relationships.
-2. Additional tables attributes will be added as information gathering progresses; specifically, Latin American countries and US counties are likely lookup tables which will be needed
+2. Additional tables attributes will be added as information gathering progresses; specifically, Latin American countries and US counties are likely lookup tables which will be needed and connected to the regions tables.
-3. Additional data attributes will be added as information gathering progresses; specifically, they will be added with additional research
+3. Additional data attributes will be added as information gathering progresses; specifically, they will be added with additional research and field interviews.

 ### Installation